marselester/marselester.github.com/content/pages/about.rst

 2012 I worked under contract in `fangid.com startup`_ in Thailand as a python programmer.

+Nowadays I am working at Uploadcare_ as a python developer.

 My skills: Python, Django, Git, MySQL, PHP, CodeIgniter.

 Download CV_.